LeaVerou/markapp/CONTRIBUTING.md

+# To add a new library

+## Visually

+Just click the "Help expand this list!" link under the list and log in via Github.
+Then you can click Edit, add your library in the right place, save, then click "Send Edit Suggestion" to propose your changes.
+Libraries are ordered alphabetically.

+## Manually

 Please add new libraries by adding items to the "libraries" array in `data.json`.
 Please follow the existing formatting.
 All fields are mandatory except `"image"`.